jxwleong/stm32-usart/Readme.md

 There are many peripherals in the microcontroller which require I/O but the number of I/O are limited.
 To solve this problem, alternate functions were used.
 Alternate functions means that the same I/O pin can be connect to different peripherals using multiplexer.
 By changing the selector pins on the multiplexer, the I/O pin can be shared with multiple peripherals.
 USART in this MCU are shared with GPIO.
 Thus, GPIO registers are needed to configured to allow USART to access to the I/O pin.
 The circuitry of the I/O pin is shown at figure below.

 ![GPIO pin circuit](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/gpioPinCircuit.PNG)
-Figure x.
-The I/O pin circuitry from page 268 in [1].
+Figure 4.
+The I/O pin circuitry from page 268 in [1]

 &nbsp;
 ![Alternate fuunction mux](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/altFuncMux.PNG)
-Figure x.
-The circuitry for different alternate function from page 273 in [1].
+Figure 5.
+The circuitry for different alternate function from page 273 in [1]

 &nbsp;
 ![Alternate function mapping for UART5](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIO_ALT_FUNC.png)
-Figure x.
-The alternate function pin for UART5 from page 78 in [2].
+Figure 6.
+The alternate function pin for UART5 from page 78 in [2]
 &nbsp;

 For this project, UART5 was used for transmit and receive the data.
 Based on the information shown at figure above, pin `PC12` is used for transmission of UART5 and pin `PD2` is used for receiving data.